0xevilox/Python-100-days/Day 4/Readme.md

 ###### And it will also using the random.choice() fucntion to make simple but first use this function we need to understand the concepts so try without choice function

+# 3. Treasure Map

+#### This program is a fun treasure map game where the user inputs a position on a 4x4 grid to place the treasure.
+The program then updates the grid to show the position of the treasure using an "X".